decentraland/decentraland-ecs-utils/README.md

 utils.TriggerSystem.instance.setCameraTriggerShape(new utils.TriggerBoxShape(new Vector3(0.5, 1.8, 0.5), new Vector3(0, -0.91, 0)))
 ```

+> Note: The trigger shape can be positioned or stretched, but it can't be rotated on any axis.
+This is a design decision taken for performance reasons.
+To cover a slanted area, we recommend adding multiple triggers if applicable.

 ### Trigger layers

 You can define different layers (bitwise) for triggers, and set which other layers can trigger it.